chdlalsnr/MyMuonDPGNTuples/README.md

 # MuonDPGNtuples

-Repository to host common ntuples developed and maintained by the CMS muon DPGs.
+ Preliminary version of the GE11 ntuples, developed as a part of the CMS Muon DPGO common ntuples: https://gitlab.cern.ch/cms-muon-dpgo/muondpgntuples

 ## Install and run the ntuples: